 Connecticut Compost Conference

-2026 CT Compost Conference – Registration is OPEN!
+2026 CT Compost Conference

-Join us on March 19, 2026, at Wesleyan University in Middletown, CT, for a full-day conference dedicated to compost, soil health, and climate resilience.
+THANK YOU for joining us on March 19, 2026, at Wesleyan University in Middletown, CT, for a full-day conference dedicated to compost, soil health, and climate resilience.

 Hosted by the Connecticut Compost Alliance (CCA), the CT Compost Conference brings together composters, farmers, educators, municipal leaders, policymakers, and sustainability advocates.
 Speakers from Connecticut and across the country will share innovative ideas and practical approaches to composting, soil health, and resilient systems.